WarrenU/Photofeed/README.md

 Serves as link to django's user model, by having OneToOne w/ User.
 Useful for showing who authored a photo or comment.
 Also a point of interest for following other users.
-A Photographer has a location, so we are matching Photographer's locations to locations of Photo objects, in our feed endpoint.
+A Photographer has a location, so we are matching Photographer's locations to locations of Photo objects, in our feed endpoint, see `views.py` in `photographers` app.
 1. ModelViewSet allows for Create, Read, Update, Delete
 2. PhotographerSerializer overrides create and update to handle User & Photographer editing.